01937 832 740

 • enable students to distinguish right from wrong and to respect the civil and criminal law of England;

 • enable students to acquire a broad general knowledge of and respect for public institutions and services in England;

 • further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures;

 • encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.”

 Its polling day at school and the students are all arguing over which party they should vote for or if they should vote at all – What is the point?!
 We have The Green Party, the No Homework Party, the Boys Only Football Party and the Jedi Party!
 But what are they all standing for?

 This Play in a Day has been specifically designed as a spring-board to open up discussion between students’ and teachers.
 Essential information is broken down and discussed in order to be digestible for both the children taking part in the day and those watching the final performance, allowing everybody to recognise that they have a voice that is listened to and respected.

 "The important topic of ‘Children’s Rights’ was brought alive by the workshop facilitator and he used his skills to help a number of children overcome their fears and perform in front of the whole school.
 The final performance was thoroughly enjoyed by the audience.
 The children absolutely loved working with the facilitator; his energy and enthusiasm shined through and made the whole experience both enjoyable and valuable for them" (School in East Dunbartonshire, Scotland)

-More information about Play in a Day workshops can be seen here or ask one of our School Coordinators.
-You can call on 01937 832740, fill out an online enquiry form or email us directly on email@example.com
+For more information on our Play in a Day workshops, please click here or ask one of our School Coordinators.
+You can call on 01937 832740, fill out an online enquiry form or email us directly on firstname.lastname@example.org